-Basically, any time debt is forgiven; it is considered a taxable event.
+Any time debt is forgiven; it is considered a taxable event.
 The IRS states that any borrowed money that is not paid back is considered as income and is taxable.
 A mortgage involves the bank or lender granting funds to the owner in return for a promise to pay the funds back.
 When the owner begins repaying the money, this money is not claimed as income on their tax return.
 If, however, this debt amount is canceled or forgiven, it will have to be included as income for tax purposes.
-The loan amount is considered as income because there is no longer an obligation to repay the lender for the same.
+The loan amount is considered income because there is no longer an obligation to repay the lender for the same.

 Typically, the only instance where such income is not taxable is when debts are discharged through bankruptcy.
 Canceled debt tax may apply if the homeowner is labeled insolvent or with reference to certain farm debts and non-recourse loans.
-It's always the wisest and safest course of action to consult a tax professional to advise on your specific situatoin and what you can expect.
+It's always the wisest and safest course of action to consult a tax professional to advise on your specific situation and what you can expect.

 It is common, following a foreclosure, for the borrower to seek a future mortgage.
-While it might take some time and might be a bit more difficult, it is certainly not impossible to purchase a home following a foreclosure.
-Most lendors will require a waiting period before they would consider a loan application.
+While it might take some time and effort, it is certainly not impossible to purchase a home following a foreclosure.
+To qualify for a future mortgage loan, most lenders will require a credit score above 620.
+Most lenders will also require a waiting period before they would consider a loan application.

 If there are documented extenuating circumstances, they could have a direct bearing on the number of years to wait to get a conventional loan.

 One of the best options for obtaining a mortgage after foreclosure is with a federally insured FHA loan.
 Three years is the minimum time required between the completions of foreclosure until approval of an FHA loan, regardless of any extenuating circumstances.
 FHA borrowers still have to prove good bill-paying habits since the foreclosure for any approval as well.